 Although prices are hardly reminiscent of the 1950s (or 1996 for that matter), there are good meal deals on the menu.
 Hamburger and hot dog combo meals (French fries and a soft drink with unlimited free refills) are a good bet for cost conscious consumers.
 A regular ice goes for $2.50 while a large will put a slight dent in your wallet for two dollars more.
 Still, this is Itsa Italian Ice we’re talking about and it’s worth it!

 Philly’s N Fries doesn’t offer table-side service.
 Cathy and her perpetual smile are ready to take your order at a counter and she’ll deliver it to your table when it’s ready unless long lines prevent her from leaving her post (in which case, you’ll be called up to pick it up).
 If there’s one thing reminiscent of the 50s (from what I’ve heard), it’s the service–friendly, accommodating and pleasant.
 The service is enough to bring me back.
-Steve and Cathy are among the most friendly restaurateurs in the Duke City.
+Steve, Cathy and their daughter Desiree are among the most friendly restaurateurs in the Duke City.

-2 May 2009: Philly’s N Fries may be just as adept at satisfying the pangs of hunger as it is refreshing your thirst and you won’t go away hungry.
-That’s especially true if you order the double-meat green chile cheeseburger, a behemoth on sesame seed buns.
+9 February 2018: Philly’s N Fries may be just as adept at satisfying the pangs of hunger as it is refreshing your thirst and you won’t go away hungry.
+That’s especially true if you order the double-meat green chile cheeseburger, a behemoth by any measure.
 Prepared at just a shade beyond medium, the beef patties are thick and juicy.
 American cheese, lettuce, tomato and of course, green chile adorn the burger.
-This green chile cheeseburger is one of my Kim’s favorites, a burger for which she actually eschews the green chile Philly.
-The green chile lacks the piquancy New Mexicans love on their favorite burger, but it’s got a nice flavor and the restaurant doesn’t scrimp on it.
+This green chile cheeseburger is one of my Kim’s favorites, but occasionally a burger so good she actually eschews the green chile Philly.
+The green chile not only has the piquancy New Mexicans love on their favorite burger, but it’s got a nice flavor and the restaurant doesn’t scrimp on it.

 The French fries are crisp inside and out, almost as if they’re fried twice in very hot oil.
 These fries are fresh and hand-cut on the premises.
 In a city in which most restaurants serve frozen French fries out of the bag, these fresh not-quite-shoestring thin fries are a welcome change.
 You’ve got to order a combo meal (sandwich, fries and a drink) because a Philly without fries is like a day without sunshine.